 Do you know what Florida also has?

-It has virtually every business open, every restaurant open, everything is open in the state of Florida.
+It has virtually every business open, every restaurant open.

 And Florida now has a thriving economy coming back big time, Georgia as well, I might add, because they had the courage to open up.

-So it's going to take leadership to get through all this, and I just think the presentation the president had in that debate is true to himself.
+And I just think the presentation the president had in that debate is true to himself.

-You can't walk on eggshells in the middle of a pandemic and a racial strife in a nation that's on the verge of of having a war with each other.
+You can't walk on eggshells in the middle of a pandemic and a racial strife in a nation that's on the verge of having a war with each other.

-You gotta have a leader who gets things under control.
+You've got to have a leader who gets things under control.

 And I think that's what President Trump has to present himself as in this last four weeks.

-You know, I made the case um on this program earlier today, and I made it on TV last night and on this show yesterday.
+You know, I made the case on this program earlier today, and I made it on TV last night and on this show yesterday.

-Donald Trump fights, but they've been manufacturing more hatred, more more resentment, more vile, repulsive attacks, mostly unfair, as we now know it was all contrived four years of conspiracy theories uh and attacks against Donald Trump, but they're gonna they're offended that Donald Trump fights back.
+Donald Trump fights, but they've been manufacturing more hatred, more resentment, more vile, repulsive attacks, mostly unfair, as we now know.

 I mean, I don't believe their phony feigned outrage, Scott Rasmussen, and nor do I think the American people are that fragile that they're afraid of a fight or a battle.

-Uh there is a concerted effort to draw attention to President Trump's comments or the perceived or stated lack of comments denouncing white supremacy and things.
+What is happening with the media commentary right now, and you played it in a clip at the beginning, there is a concerted effort to draw attention to President Trump's comments or the perceived or stated lack of comments denouncing white supremacy and things.

-And the reason they're doing that is if the focus is on civil rights and Donald Trump is that's just never been a good issue for him.
+And the reason they're doing that is if the focus is on civil rights and Donald Trump is just never been a good issue for him, Democrats do a little bit better.

 And when he starts talking about the problems in the cities, 45% of voters nationwide are worried that violence is coming to their cities.